 - Flaky sea salt, such as Maldon

-- Chop bacon into bite-sized pieces and place in a 10-inch nonstick frying pan over medium-high heat.
+- Chop bacon into bite-sized pieces and place in a large frying pan over medium heat.
 Cook, stirring frequently, until browned and crisp.
 Remove bacon to paper towels to drain and pour off all but two tablespoons or so of the bacon fat from the pan.

 - Season chicken breasts well with salt and pepper and place in pan.
-Reduce heat to medium.
 Cook uncovered until nicely browned on the underside, about five minutes.
-Then flip, pour in about two tablespoons of water, and cover pan.
+Then flip and cover pan.
 Continue cooking until chicken breasts are just opaque all the way through.

-- Arrange bacon, avocado slices and blue cheese on salad.
+- Arrange bacon and blue cheese, if using, on salad.
 Dice chicken and place onto salad.